JCOMAIA/gate-repl/readme.md

    8/8), and the residual weak point — the declaration step — fails only by *silently resolving genuine ambiguity*, fixed by making the interpretation explicit (ambiguity flagged 1/1, precise cases unharmed).
+6. The approach **extends past enumerable sets** to *predicate*-defined requirements ("sum sales > 5000"): coverage needs a deletion-proof invariant (count/contiguity, not sorting), the invariant choice can be delegated to the LLM and validated deterministically (5/5), and a third verdict **UNDECIDABLE** handles predicates not evaluable from the data.
+Throughout, the system errs **only toward refusal, never toward false-certification** (§10).

-The throughline: **every deterministic sub-task (arithmetic, completeness checking, boundary interpretation) is done better, cheaper, more model-independently, and more reliably outside the LLM.** The LLM shrinks to its irreducible, *checkable* role — translating natural-language intent into executable structure, and writing a parser for an unseen format.
-The open frontier is requirements defined by a *predicate* rather than an enumerable set (§10).
+The throughline: **every deterministic sub-task (arithmetic, completeness checking, boundary interpretation, the coverage proof itself) is done better, cheaper, more model-independently, and more reliably outside the LLM.** The LLM shrinks to its irreducible, *checkable* role — translating natural-language intent into a structure the CPU can verify.
+And the safety property is asymmetric by construction: honest refusal, not confident error.

 ---